alpaka-group/llama/docs/pages/iteration.rst

 The record dimension is iterated using :cpp:`llama::forEachLeafCoord`.
 It takes a record dimension as template argument and a callable with a generic parameter as argument.
 This function's :cpp:`operator()` is then called for each leaf of the record dimension tree with a record coord as argument.
-A polymorphic lambda is recommented to be used as a functor.
+A polymorphic lambda is recommended to be used as a functor.

 .. code-block:: C++